 Bloody hell.
-This (quickly translated) text introducing the recipe is clearly written by someone who was not tasked with actually cooking it!
-Cutting 1 kilo of cherry tomatoes in halves was already way more than my biggest roasting tin could hold.
+This (quickly translated) text introducing the recipe is clearly written by someone not tasked with actually cooking it!
+Cutting the cherry tomatoes in halves was already way more than my biggest roasting tin could hold.
 Besides having to revert to a second roasting tin, removing the skins from all those cherry tomatoes and the peppers takes a serious amount of time (I already had my suspicions when I couldn’t find any overall timing indication on the website…) and is incredibly messy.

 Besides the blatant lie suggesting that you don’t have to do much with the ingredients, I found the recipe easy to follow.
-Furthermore, the recipe serves 4 – as advertised – so you will need to double the quantities to actually be able to cater to a large group.
+Furthermore, the recipe serves 4 – as advertised – so you will need to double the quantities actually to cater to a large group.
 Quite unnerving…

 Instead of just drizzling some olive oil on top you can add some extra punch by reserving a teaspoon of the fresh thyme leaves and grinding them together in a pestle and mortar with 2-3 tablespoons of olive oil.
 A spoonful of pesto and some toasted pine nuts was great too.